-Building and maintaining a proper drainage system on your property is crucial to assure your home stays dry and free of mold.
+Building and maintaining a proper drainage system is crucial for your future lawn maintenance.
+Doing so assures your home stays dry and free of mold.
 If you live in an area that collects a lot of rain, your yard more than likely has a standing water issue.
 Not having a drainage system installed on your property plays the risk of unsubtle pooling in your yard and water in and around your home.
 This leads to molding, foundation cracks, major leaking, and many more tasks you’re not going to want to deal with.
-The most common way commercial properties and home owners collect runoff water and channel it is by building a French drain system.
+The most common way commercial properties and homeowners collect runoff water and channel it is by building a French drain system.

 What Is A French Drain System?